 - Martin in Frasier continued to pore over the Weeping Lotus Case during retirement, and eventually solved it with a bit of help from Frasier.
 Admittedly Frasier's aid consisted of accidentally rearranging the crime scene photos so that Martin realized what he'd been missing, then coming up with a theory that the woman had been killed a by gorilla trained to use a gun (she wasn't).

-- In "Homicide", Bayliss had the Adena Watson case.
+- In Homicide: Life on the Street Bayliss had the Adena Watson case.

 - Truth in Television, unfortunately.
 The real Baltimore child-murder which inspired the Adena Watson storyline was never closed.
 Getting word out about That One Case is one of the reasons why the real-life Baltimore Homicide Division was supportive of the true-crime book about their work.

 - Inspector Morse has a subverted example: the short story "Morse's Greatest Mystery" is about the 'one case he never solved' which is something as minor as someone stealing Â£20 from a Christmas charity box.
 Morse claims to have got the culprit, but it turns out he just replaced it with his own money.
 It turns out the "mystery" of the title refers to the cynical, materialist Morse beginning to understand altruism.

 - Played with in Castle; Det.
 Beckett's mother was murdered, providing her Freudian Excuse, but she decided to stop looking at her mother's case because it was driving her crazy, and forbids anyone else from looking at it.
 Still unsolved as of this point.
 Although Castle did make some headway, he lost Beckett's friendship because of it.
 Status Quo Is God, however, and getting back together is the emotional subplot of S2E1.